SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    or call any of the instance's methods.

-The example below defines a structure called ``Chessboard``, which models a board for the game of *Chess*.
+The example below defines a structure called ``Chessboard``, which models a board for the game of chess.
-The game of *Chess* is played on a ten-by-ten board, with alternating black and white squares.
+Chess is played on a ten-by-ten board, with alternating black and white squares.

 .. image:: ../images/chessBoard_2x.png